 The Phlebotomy portion of the PCT program prepares a student for employment as a phlebotomist.
 A phlebotomist obtains blood by venipuncture or skin puncture and is an integral part of a clinical laboratory.

 The HIT program is a 2 year program that prepares the graduate to work with and manage health-related information in a variety of settings.
 Employment opportunities include healthcare facilities and agencies.
-The associate degree Health Information Technology program is in Candidacy Status, pending accreditation review by the Joint Commission of Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The associate degree Health Information Technology program is in Candidacy Status, pending accreditation review by the Commission of Accreditation for Health Informatics and Information Management Education (CAHIIM).

 The program is designed to prepare students for employment in a variety of healthcare settings as entry level coder or medical coder/billers (Industry Title).
 Upon completion of the curriculum, the student will be eligible to take the certification exam, Certified Coding Associate, CCA.